jpadilla/dotfiles/README.md

 ## Install

 `install.sh` will bootstrap dotfiles and run initial setup after a fresh install.
 Before running this it's a good idea to install Xcode from the App Store and install any pending system updates.
-This runs `bootstrap.sh`.
+This also runs `symlinks.sh`.

 ```
 git clone git@github.com:jpadilla/dotfiles.git